Analyze Results

 EIC chart (top-right panel)

-- Colored traces — individual samples (gradient from cyan to purple, or by group color when grouping is on)
+- Colored traces — individual samples, or group-colored traces when grouping is enabled

-- Red dashed line — expected retention time from your CSV
+- Red dashed line — expected retention time from the compound CSV

 - Red X markers — auto-detected peaks